JetBrains/space-dotnet-sdk/README.md

         .WithUsername());
 ```

-When we try to access the `Name` property for this profile, which we did not request, SpaceDotNet will throw a `PropertyNotRequestedException` with additional information.
+When we try to access the `Name` property for this profile, which we did not request, JetBrains.Space will throw a `PropertyNotRequestedException` with additional information.

 ```csharp
 try